noy-sternlicht/CHIMERA-KB/README.md

 ./scripts/extraction_experiments/run_gpt_icl_extraction.sh
 ```
 ##### PURE Extraction
 We use [PURE](https://github.com/princeton-nlp/PURE) as one of our extractive baselines.
-Reproducing its results requires a few more steps, since the repository code isn't compatible with python>3.7
+However, the model repository isn't compatible with python versions > 3.7.
+**TODO**

 ### Knowledge base analysis
 Run the following to generate the tables and csv files used to create the analysis figures in the paper.